+- Percent down.
+No, not a down payment — the amount of down in the pillow.
+With the exception of the vegan-friendly down alternative option, every pillow on this list has at least 5 percent down — and most contain significantly more (although exact amounts aren’t always disclosed).
 While some pillows boast 100 percent down, these options are less common and tend to be super pricey.
 Down blended with feathers or even materials like polyester can give you the soft fluffiness you’re looking for without the sticker shock.
-But pillows filled with less than half down aren’t really down pillows, are they?

-Firmness and support were important too: Since down typically isn’t known for providing the same support you might get from other pillow types, we wanted to make sure our pillow picks worked for specific sleep positions (like back, stomach, or side) and wouldn’t leave you aching in the a.m.
+- Firmness.
+Since down typically isn’t known for providing the same support you might get from other pillow types, we wanted to make sure our pillow picks worked for specific sleep positions (like back, stomach, or side) and wouldn’t leave you aching in the morning.

 You can expect to pay at least $75 for a quality down pillow (yes, one pillow), and some luxury models are priced much higher.
 You’ll pay less for down alternative options and pillows that contain a tiny bit of down but are mostly feathers or other fills.

-All prices are for standard-size pillow with soft density.
+All prices are based on a standard-size pillow with soft density.